hapax/hapax.github.io/_posts/2019-08-13-zeta-regularisation.md

 $$

-We now see why we shifted the $\sqrt{2\pi}$ onto the left: in the infinite-dimensional limit, it is a nuisance factors which blows up unless absorbed into the path integral.
+We now see why we shifted the $\sqrt{2\pi}$ onto the left: in the infinite-dimensional limit, it is a nuisance factor which blows up unless absorbed into the path integral.
 But we can still get infinities!
 In general, the infinite product of eigenvalue $\lambda_i$ will not converge.